June 28, 1993: Apple ships the Macintosh LC 520, an “all-in-one” Mac targeted primarily at the education market.

 The first Macintosh ever shipped with a non-optional 2x CD-ROM drive, it is designed to capitalize on schools’ growing multimedia requirements.

-In keeping with Apple’s expandable Macs philosophy of the time, the LC 520 could be upgraded in a couple of ways.
-A memory upgrade socket let users upgrade RAM to a whopping 36MB.
+In keeping with Apple’s expandable philosophy for Macs of that era, the LC 520 could be upgraded in a couple of ways.
+A memory upgrade socket let users boost RAM to a whopping 36MB.
 Another slot allowed processor upgrades.

 Apple talked up the LC 520 as the first in a series of computers aimed at specific market segments.

 The company had been popular among schools for a long time.
 (Critics accused Apple CEO Steve Jobs of abandoning this market when he returned to Apple a few years later, before embracing it with the so-called eMac).

 Still, to the best of my knowledge, the LC 520 was the first Macintosh built specifically for the education market.
 (It found its way into workplaces as well.)

 Apple released a different version of the computer in limited markets later in 1993 under the name Performa 520.

 Do you remember this Mac?
 Leave your comments below.